yashafromrussia/at-sre-challenge/README.md

 allowing for a smooth development experience.
 It also includes targets for generating TLS certificates, cluster setup, and teardown.

+Lastly, I'm using Kustomize to manage Kubernetes manifests, which allows for easy customization of the deployment configuration without duplicating YAML files.
+This is particularly useful for managing different environments (e.g., development, staging, production) with minimal overhead.
+However, I haven't implemented environment overlays yet, which is a TODO for future work.
+We could use Helm, but for this task it seemed like overkill, and Kustomize is sufficient for our needs.

 ## Running the project